xythobuz/xythobuz.github.io/input/projects/laser-engraver.md

 Apparently I seem to be the first person that tries to run an Ultimaker Controller 2004 LCD without a Z-Axis.
 I had to add a couple of `#ifdef Z_AXIS` in `src/lcd/HD44780/marlinui_HD44780.cpp`.

-You can see all the modifications to the configuration I initially made to get the machine running [in this commit](https://git.xythobuz.de/thomas/marlin/commit/41cd87398d539f41c2ebe54b5f675c6c8b5ce04b).
+You can see all the modifications to the configuration I initially made to get the machine running [in this commit](https://codeberg.org/xythobuz/marlin-mods/commit/41cd87398d539f41c2ebe54b5f675c6c8b5ce04b).

 I also did some small changes to show the current laser power on the LCD status screen.
-These changes can be seen [in this commit](https://git.xythobuz.de/thomas/marlin/commit/58dbdff1d5b6e365bfd5ae4eeb7b42967688c51e).
+These changes can be seen [in this commit](https://codeberg.org/xythobuz/marlin-mods/commit/58dbdff1d5b6e365bfd5ae4eeb7b42967688c51e).
 I also opened a [pull request](https://github.com/MarlinFirmware/Marlin/pull/25003) to upstream them, which was merged into `bugfix-2.1.x` in November 2022.

 Later I learned that Marlin does not allow setting home offsets further than 20mm away from endstops.
-So I also [added a custom menu command](https://git.xythobuz.de/thomas/marlin/commit/74cafcd77625003623d3a8a6378a4ff0ac6eda72) that simply executes [`G92`](https://marlinfw.org/docs/gcode/G092.html) `X0 Y0` to set the current position to zero.
+So I also [added a custom menu command](https://codeberg.org/xythobuz/marlin-mods/commit/74cafcd77625003623d3a8a6378a4ff0ac6eda72) that simply executes [`G92`](https://marlinfw.org/docs/gcode/G092.html) `X0 Y0` to set the current position to zero.
 Using this I can generate G-Code where the object to cut starts at coordinates `(0, 0)` while being able to position it arbitrarily on the machine itself.

-My current Marlin configuration for the laser engraver can be found [on my Gitea instance](https://git.xythobuz.de/thomas/marlin/src/branch/laser-engraver).
+My current Marlin configuration for the laser engraver can be found [in the Git repo](https://codeberg.org/xythobuz/marlin-mods/src/branch/laser-engraver).

 <a class="anchor al3" name="host_software" href="#host_software"></a>
 ### Host Software